esin87/ga-project-1/README.md

 - My GA Instructor, Jen, also suggested to have a X close button on the quiz modal instead of setting a timeout on the modal when the question is answered.
 That way users are able to reflect on question & answer they selected.

+- I created responsive version of the game for users to be able to play on their smaller devices.

 **Hurdles:**

 I was prepared for the project to be hard but I didn't realize how complicated it can get.
 Every time I got one function to work, a new issue would arise.
 Luckily I had awesome GA Instructors to guide me along and provided great feedback (also a different angle) on how to tackle the hurdles.

 - I wanted to display a response when the user selects an answer, notifying them if the answer was correct or incorrect.
 I couldn't get the correct corresponding div to display and eventually found a workaround (suggested by my GA IA) where I would create a new p node, append directly after the multiple choice answer user selected.

 - It was a bit tricky to get the multiple choice function to only allow users to select only ONE multiple choice answer.
 I have tried multiple ways but the outcome I got still allowed the user to select each multiple choice answer one time (therefore, each question allowed them 3 multiple choice select).
-My GA Instructor worked through this with me and I was able to update the code to have it working as I planned.
+My GA Instructors worked through this with me and I was able to update the code to have it working as I planned (Thank you Jen & Hou).

 **Unsolved problems:**
-- There is still lingering issues with users able to select another answer once they close out the question and goes back into the same question.
+- Occasionally the score would return a NaN and need to resolve it.

+## Future Add-ons

 ## Credits